 Matthias Noback has written a great book about package design.
 Read about it here.

 A master repository is the repository you work with.
 Like symfony/symfony.
 All PRs and commits goes to that repo.
-From the master we do a "git subtree split" to your configured slaves.
+From the master we do a "git subtree split" to your configured mirrors.

-A slave repository is a read only repository.
+A mirror repository is a read only repository.
 You use it to create smaller packages on packagist.
 Much like PHP-cache does.
 They have all their cache adapters in a separate package.

 One should always take security is very seriously.
 We store all sensitive data encrypted and the source code has been vetted for security vulnerabilities by trusted developers and by automated tools.